 Since our inception, we have incurred significant losses due to our substantial R&D and SG&A expenses.
-We have an accumulated deficit of \$795.8 million as of December 31, 2024.
-We expect to continue to incur significant losses in the foreseeable future and expect our expenses to increase in connection with our ongoing activities, particularly as we continue to commercialize KIMMTRAK in additional territories, continue our research and development programs and the advancement of our product candidates through preclinical and clinical development, and seek regulatory approval and pursue commercialization of any approved product candidates.
+We have an accumulated deficit of \$744.7 million as of December 31, 2023.
+We expect to continue to incur significant losses in the foreseeable future and expect our expenses to increase in connection with our ongoing activities, particularly as we continue to commercialize KIMMTRAK in additional territories and continue R&D and clinical activities for our product candidates.
+In addition, since our initial public offering in February 2021, we have incurred additional costs associated with operating as a public company, which could continue to increase further in future periods.